I want to talk about the wonderfulness of endorphins, especially for women of a certain age.

 Swimming taught me that I can have fun with my body, and that old doesn’t count, fat doesn’t matter, weak is temporary, and endorphins … ah, endorphins … are a lovely drug, recommended by 100% of AMA physicians.

-A thirteen-year daily habit has become an addiction, an addiction, to the pleasure of moving my body around.
+A daily habit has become an addiction to the pleasure of moving my body around.

 Are you finding joy in working your body, late in life?
 Or have you always been a natural athlete?
 I want to hear your stories.